theminstack/styled/README.md

 ## Motivation

+I want a CSS-in-JS solution for React+TypeScript that meets the following requirements.

+- Strong types, without compromise for "convenience" features that don't belong in a style system.
+- Multiple instances can be used side-by-side without conflict (ie. component libraries).
+- Small and with zero dependencies to minimize bundling cost and risk.
+- Simple and opinionated API, which provides a single "correct" path to a goal.
+- Full and future-proof support for all CSS features.

-I wanted a small CSS-in-JS solution for React, with zero dependencies, and strong types.
-I love the styled-components pattern, but Styled Components itself is too big and it's typings are [not the best](https://github.com/DefinitelyTyped/DefinitelyTyped/issues?q=is%3Aissue+is%3Aopen+styled-components).
+I love the styled components pattern, but Styled Components itself is too big and it's typings are [not the best](https://github.com/DefinitelyTyped/DefinitelyTyped/issues?q=is%3Aissue+is%3Aopen+styled-components).
 Emotion is smaller and generally better, but still not ideal.
 Then I found [Goober](https://npmjs.com/package/goober) which nearly convincing me not to write this library.
 If you're looking for a good solution, check it out too.

-I still wrote this because it was just a fun side project, and because there were some different design choices I wanted to make.
+I still wrote this because there were some different design choices I wanted to make (even from Goober).
 I've included a comparison of what I consider to be the key features of any CSS-in-JS library.
+But, it boils down to a _reduced_ feature set, focused on type safety and encapsulation.

 ### Compared with other libraries